Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Top Goals

-Our top goals view displays the most achieved goals.
+The top goals view displays the most achieved goals.

 By clicking ![vertical-ellipsis](https://docs.cognigy.com/assets/icons/vertical-ellipsis.svg),
 you can select **Go to Step Explorer**,